-- a statement on the right to the invention if the applicant is a company or if there are several inventors
+- a letter of assignment or a statement on the right to the invention, if the applicant is a company or a person other than the inventor

-Please note that you should prepare your application carefully right from the start, as you have very limited possibilities to add or change any details in the application later.
+Draw up your utility model application carefully from the outset, as you have will very limited opportunities to add or change any details in the application later.

 Language of filing

-You can also file your application in another language and receive a filing date, but we will not check whether the invention can be registered or not before the application has been translated into Finnish or Swedish.
+It is also possible to file the application in a different language and receive a filing date, but we will not proceed to the registrability check before the application has been translated into Finnish or Swedish.

 Description of the invention

-The description must begin with a short and factual title of the invention.
-The title of the invention has to be repeated at the beginning of the claims.
+The description must be headed with a short and factual title of the invention.
+Repeat the same title at the beginning of the claims.

-You must explain in the description what is achieved with the invention in comparison to the state of the art.
-Typically this is done by describing the problems or deficiencies that have emerged when the known techniques have been used, and how your invention can remove such deficiencies.
-In addition, the purpose of the invention must be indicated by referring to the claims.
+You must explain in the description what improvements are achieved with the invention compared to the state of the art.
+Describe the problems or deficiencies that have emerged when using the known techniques and explain how your invention removes these deficiencies.
+Indicate the purpose of the invention by referring to the claims.

 An application may include several independent and dependent claims:

-- an independent claim: the most important features of the invention, defines the scope of protection
+- An independent claim defines the most important features of the invention and the scope of protection.

-The claims either relate to a device or a product.
-What is described is the structure of a device and the composition of a chemical product.
+The claims relate to either a device or product, not to a method or use.
+If the invention is a device, present all the necessary structural components.
+If it is a chemical product, present the composition.
 A chemical product can also be defined by disclosing its manufacturing process.